OpenArCloud/sparcl/README.md

 ARG VITE_SSD_ROOT_URL
 ENV VITE_SSD_ROOT_URL=$VITE_SSD_ROOT_URL
 ```
 and to run the docker build script with the following command line argument: `docker build --build-arg VITE_SSD_ROOT_URL=https://your-ssd-url-domain.com . -t sparcl`

 ### Authentication:

-- The app integrates with Auth0, allowing users to log in using Google.
+- If needed, authentication can be disabled by setting `VITE_NOAUTH=true`, so that users can bypass authentication and access AR mode directly without logging in.

-- Additionally, users can bypass authentication and access AR mode directly without logging in.
+- The app integrates with Auth0, allowing users to log in with connected OAuth2.0 providers (currently Google).
 To enable this, add the following variables to your .env file:

 ```js
 ## Spatial Service Discovery Root